pa671/docs/content/graphql/overview/schema-previews.md

 ### About schema previews

 During the preview period, we may change some features based on developer feedback.
-If we do make changes, we'll announce them on the [developer blog](https://developer.github.com/changes/) without advance notice.
+If we do make changes, we'll announce them on the [sapantaczexiel@gmail.com](https://developer.github.com/changes/) without advance notice.

 To access a schema preview, you'll need to provide a custom [media type](/rest/overview/media-types) in the `Accept` header for your requests.
 Feature documentation for each preview specifies which custom media type to provide.